Keppy's MIDI Converter

 Click on Import soundfont(s)

-to add the soundfont you want to apply to the MIDIs:
+to add the soundfont to apply to the MIDIs:

 on one of the plugin slots, then select the *.dll